krmgns/so/README.md

 ### Animation Example

-// set each '<p>' font size animating to '15px', wich has no 'foo' class so.onReady(function($) {
+// set each <p> font size animating to '15px', wich has no 'foo' class so.onReady(function($) {
     $.dom("p:not(.foo)").animate({"font-size": 15});
     // or